simplymichael/express-user-manager/README.md

     - It MUST NOT be an express server, that is, it must not have been passed to `http.createServer(app)` `listener.listen(expressApp);`
+   **NOTE**: If your ***expressApp*** has its own custom routing in place, make sure to call `listener.listen(expressApp)` before setting up your app's custom 404 route handler.
+Setting up your app's 404 route handler before calling `listener.listen()` will lead to every route not in your custom app's route handlers being handled by the 404 handler and thus prevent any requests from getting to the routes that are supposed to be handled by calling `listener.listen().`
 3. Create a data store
    A. You can use one of the built-in ones:
    ```